Natalia Garibotto Wears Tiny Black Bikini While Posing With Her Thighs Open

 In the third image, the influencer directed her back to the camera.
 She sat on one leg while her other leg was down.
 The angle showcased her pert posterior.

 Natalia rocked a scanty bikini set.
 The bandeau-style top had a ruched design.
 It boasted a rectangular fabric that was padded but cut so small that it barely contained her voluptuous breasts.
-The neckline sat low on her chest and exposed an ample amount of her cleavage, which made some fans happy.
+The neckline sat low on her chest and exposed an ample amount of cleavage, which made some fans happy.
 The piece had floss-like straps that crisscrossed around her back.

 She sported a matching thong that was just as revealing.
 It featured high leg cuts that helped showcase her toned thighs and accentuate her curvy hips.
 The waistband was made up of thin straps that clung to her hips, flaunting her taut stomach and flat abs.
 The dark set emphasized her sun-kissed skin.